wgseligman/GramsSim/README.md

 GramsSim consists of several components.
 Each is described in its own subdirectory's README.md file:

-   - GramsG4: A Geant4 simulation of the particle transport in the GRAMS detector.
+   - **GramsG4**: A Geant4 simulation of particle transport in the GRAMS detector.

-   - GramsDetSim: Models the detector response to the energy deposits recorded by GramsG4.
+   - **GramsDetSim**: Models the detector response to the energy deposits recorded by GramsG4.

 ## Installing GramsSim